 The preparations are already in progress starting with a mid-term review of the implementation of the 2009 Political Declaration which was held in March 2014, resulting in the adoption of a Joint Ministerial Statement by member states.
 During the 57th Session of the Commission on Narcotic Drugs held the following week, the Commission adopted an UNGASS resolution, which sets the stage for how UNGASS preparations will be conducted over the next two years.

 The UNGASS on drugs comes at a time when there have been growing calls for drug policy reform across Latin America.
 For the first time, sitting presidents – such as Colombia’s Juan Manuel Santos and Guatemala’s Otto Pérez Molina – are questioning the underlining premises of the international drug control paradigm and calling for debate on alternative approaches.
-One concrete result of such efforts was the May 2013 release of an innovative report on drug policy by the Organisation of American States (OAS), as a tool for promoting regional and international debate.
+One concrete result of such efforts was the May 2013 release of an innovative report on drug policy by the Organisation of American States (OAS), as a tool (or catalyst) for promoting regional and international debate.
 At this year’s UN General Assembly meeting, Santos and Pérez Molina were joined by President Enrique Pena Nieto of Mexico and President Laura Chinchilla of Costa Rica, who called for developing more effective responses to drug trafficking based on public health, respect for human rights and harm reduction.
 All four presidents united in calling for an open and wide-ranging debate leading up to the 2016 UNGASS.

 The 2016 UNGASS is set to be held at the UN Headquarters in New York, United States.
 Although UNGASS is two years away, there are a number of key events that can be used to feed into the debates.
 These include: